 A large banana has about 5 grams of dietary fiber, making it a good source for getting your recommended daily requirements: 25 grams daily for women and 38 grams for men.

-About Resistant Starch In Bananas
+4. Resistant Starch

 In the past, bananas have been villanized more than other fruits because they have higher levels of carbohydrates than comparable fruits.

 This means that the body pulls out fewer calories per gram of resistant starch than for other carbohydrates,which keeps you feeling full without you having to absorb every calorie from the food you've eaten.

 One of the best natural sources of resistant starches are green bananas, which contain 8.5 grams.